IT4063-Spring2025/cysec-data-analysis-ravinayakk/README.md

 ## 💭 Reflection and Self Assessment

 **I learned:** (repeat as needed)
-- .
+- I learned about combining machine learning models with cyber security data.

 **I struggled with:** (repeat as needed)
-- .
+- I didn't really struggle because most of the work that I did in the lab was work that I had already completed in previous assignments.

 **I need the instructor to help me with:** (repeat as needed)
-- .
+- No help was needed from the instructor.

-**How long did it take you to complete this assignment? and reflect on that** [ ] hours.
+**How long did it take you to complete this assignment? and reflect on that** [1] hours.

 **If I were to do this assignment again, I would:** (repeat as needed)
-- .
+- I would look over some documentation over the models that were used in this assignment.

-**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [20] out of 20.

 --------------------
 ## 📚 References and Citations
 **I used the following links, books, and other resources in my work:** (repeat as needed)
-- .
+- I used documentation over Support Vector Machine models.

 **I received help from the following people:** (repeat as needed)
-- .
+- I received help from no one.

 ---
 ## Copyrights and License